Codevendor/inferjs/README.md

 <h3 align="center">InferJS</h3>

   <p align="center">
-    A runtime library that allows you to infer rules for extending type checking in JavaScript.
+    A runtime library that allows you to infer rules for extended type checking in JavaScript.
     <br />
     <a href="https://github.com/Codevendor/inferjs"><strong>Explore the docs »</strong></a>
     <br />